dart-lang/site-www/src/content/get-dart/_linux.md

    * From a GUI, double-click the `.deb` file.

-   * From a console, run the following command:
+   * From a terminal, run the following command:

      ```console
      $ sudo dpkg -i dart_3.2.6-1_amd64.deb